• Skip to main content

 FAQs

-Is roasted makhana good for health?
+Is roasted makhana healthy?

 Yes, makhana are packed with nutrients and are a rich source of calcium, potassium, fiber with almost zero cholesterol.